blabla1337/skf-flask/cloudformation/README.md

 #### Review

 This last step is to confirm everything before the stack gets created.
-If everything looks OK then select the confirmation checkbox and click `Create`.
+If it all looks OK then select the confirmation checkbox and click `Create`.

 #### Creation